World War II and the Origins of Film Noir

 "An important contribution to the history of film noir."—Jan-Christopher Horak, Screening the Past

-Sheri Chinen Biesen, Ph.D. is a film historian and associate professor of radio, television, and film studies at Rowan University, and author of Blackout: World War II and the Origins of Film Noir and Music in the Shadows: Noir Musical Films at Johns Hopkins University Press.
+Sheri Chinen Biesen, Ph.D. is a film historian and professor of radio, television, and film studies at Rowan University, and author of Blackout: World War II and the Origins of Film Noir and Music in the Shadows: Noir Musical Films at Johns Hopkins University Press.
 Educated at the University of Southern California School of Cinema-Television (B.A.
 1987, M.A.
 1995) and University of Texas at Austin (Ph.D.
 1998), Professor Biesen is the recipient of numerous research awards and teaching honors and has taught cinema history at the University of Texas at Austin, University of California, University of Southern California School of Cinema-Television, and University of Leicester in England.
 She has worked as a writer and script analyst for The American Film Institute Alumni Writers Workshop and contributed to the BBC documentary The Rules of Film Noir, Film Noir: The Directors, The Historical Journal of Film, Radio and Television, Film Noir Reader 4, Film and History, Gangster Film Reader, Film Noir: The Encyclopedia, Literature/Film Quarterly, Quarterly Review of Film and Video, The Historian, Television and Television History, Popular Culture Review, Turner Classic Movies Public Enemies in the Warner Bros.
 Gangster Collection, and edited The Velvet Light Trap.
 Blackout interview

 Films and behind-the-scenes...